Cookies managing

 Yakov Yankulenko (Lerner)

-Gradually the cannonade was getting closer, and we celebrated Shabbat in the basement; by then the bombing got bad.
-We could hear shots; the windows trembled, and the earth shook.
-During the night they wanted to evacuate us, but then changed their mind: it was too dangerous.
-In the end many people went down to huge storage freezers.
+The camp was located between Bucha and Borodyanka, and the first day there was relatively quiet.
+We all hoped that it was all some kind of a provocation, and that the situation would normalize quickly, but by Friday the 25th, it was pretty much impossible to leave Kyiv.
+We heard explosions on the same day.
+They seemed far away, but the windows shook a bit.
+Gradually, the rumble of artillery was getting closer, and we celebrated Shabbat in the basement.
+The bombing had gotten bad by that point.
+We could hear shells falling; the windows trembled, and the earth shook.
+They wanted to evacuate us during the night, but then decided it was too dangerous.
+In the end, many people went down to huge storage freezers.
 The children were wrapped in blankets and shivered from the cold.
-In the morning a full bus and a few cars left towards Zhytomyr.
-We were there too: me, my wife, and our three kids (our older son just graduated from high school, and then we have a 13 year old and a 10-year old).
+In the morning, a full bus and a few cars left towards Zhytomyr.
+We were there, too: me, my wife, and our three kids (our older son had just graduated from high school, and then we have a 13-year-old and a 10-year-old).
 The younger ones were scared.
 We tried to sing songs with them, but it did not really help.

 The guards turned out to be traitors

 Things settled into a routine of sorts.
 There were a few bombings each day, but other than that it was quiet.
-Then the Ukrainian forces downed a Russian plane nearby, and two pilots catapulted out.
+Then Ukrainian forces downed a Russian plane nearby, and two pilots catapulted out.
 The territorial defense forces warned everyone to be on the lookout.
-My oldest son Zoar took aerospace classes and used training programs to learn to be a pilot.
+My oldest son Zoar had taken aerospace classes and used training programs to learn to be a pilot.
 He said that according to the manual, the pilot has a special emergency set and has to get to the highest point possible, and use a special signal mirror to communicate their location to the passing planes, and then they would be picked up at night.
-The guys from the territorial defense forces started looking and did catch one of the pilots at the water tower.
+The guys from the territorial defense forces started looking and caught one of the pilots at the water tower.

 One of the guards started talking about what a great guy Putin was, and he and his partner tried to take my weapons